Meta

 History

 In August 2005, Zuckerberg decided to drop “the” from his product’s name, changing it to Facebook.
-Soon after, the user base was expanded to high school students as well as college and university students.
+Soon after, the user base was expanded to include high school students.
 Zuckerberg then withdrew from Harvard, dedicating himself full-time to running Facebook as CEO.
 Soon, Facebook added universities and high schools across the world to its growing network.
-In September 2006, the social media giant officially welcomed anyone over thirteen years of age, regardless of affiliation with any schools.
-Throughout the following year, Facebook’s user base grew from twelve million members to more than fifty million members.
+In September 2006, the social media giant officially welcomed anyone over thirteen years old, regardless of any school affiliation.
+Throughout the following year, Facebook’s user base grew from twelve million members to more than fifty million.

 Facebook launched its initial public offering in May 2012, raising $16 billion and reaching an estimated market value of $102.4 billion.
 These astounding values quickly generated media attention, making Facebook one of the largest media firms on the market and firmly establishing the company as the dominant social media service.
 That same year, Facebook acquired rival social media service Instagram, allowing the company to continue to operate under the Facebook banner.